Guest post by Melissa Felsenstein

 Everyone who has a breath can practice yoga.
 The key is to adapt the postures and practices to the individual, not the individual to the practice.
 Better to take a simple posture with loving awareness and a complete and natural breath than be sweating bullets and panting your way through a posture that you are not ready for.
 The advanced yoga student is anyone who can practice simply as a celebration of the body, breath and life, as it is given today.

-I bow to my heart, and to my teacher and my teacher's teacher: Mark Whitwell and Sri Krishnamacharya.
+I bow to my heart, and to my teachers and my teachers' teachers.